Classification of Self-Dual Vertex Operator Superalgebras of Central Charge at Most 24: Classification

 \subsection{Step 2: Heisenberg Commutants}

-In order to apply the methods in \autoref{sec:extcomp} to compute the correct number of edges of type~III (and for the one particular edge of type~I), we first need to state some intermediate results on the Heisenberg commutants appearing in the \voa{}s $U=V^g$, which are also of interest in their own right. \begin{thm} Let $U$ be the even part of a nice, self-dual \svoa{} of central charge 24 with at least one irreducible $U$-module having non-zero weight-1 space.
-Then the Heisenberg commutant $W=\Com_U(V_K)$ of $U$, $K$ being the associated lattice, is isomorphic to
+In order to apply the methods in \autoref{sec:extcomp} to compute the exact number of edges of type~III (and for the one particular edge of type~I), we first need to state some intermediate results on the Heisenberg commutants appearing in the \voa{}s $U=V^g$, which are also of interest in their own right. \begin{thm} Let $U$ be the even part of a nice, self-dual \svoa{} of central charge 24 with at least one irreducible $U$-module having non-zero weight-1 space.
+Then the Heisenberg commutant $W=\Com_U(V_K)$ of $U$ (where $K$ is the associated lattice) is isomorphic to

-for one of 18 conjugacy classes $\mu\in\O(\Lambda)=\Co_0$ of the Leech lattice $\Lambda$, namely the 11 classes A to K listed in \autoref{table:11} and the classes M to S listed in \autoref{table:19}. \end{thm} This means in particular that the spurious edge labelled by $\Xi$ in the above table does not exist.
+for one of 18 conjugacy classes $\mu\in\O(\Lambda)=\Co_0$ of automorphisms of the Leech lattice $\Lambda$, namely the 11 classes A to K listed in \autoref{table:11} and the seven classes M to S listed in \autoref{table:19}. \end{thm} This means in particular that the spurious edge labelled by $\Xi$ in the above table does not exist.